-Creating new essential oil blends and re-creating old favorites is an exciting and relaxing experience for me.
-It doesn't need to take a lot of time, although it sometimes can - either way, the rewards of creating your own scent combinations are endless.
+Creating new essential oil blends and re-creating old favorites is an exciting and relaxing experience.
+It doesn't need to take a lot of time, although it sometimes can, either way, the rewards of creating your own scent combinations are endless.
 There are no right or wrong oils to blend together, just follow your nose!

 What You'll Need

 You'll need a nice selection of staples, top, middle, base aromas, and maybe some special treats like rose or helichrysum.
 Blends don't need be overly complicated and can be as simple as two oils if that makes you happy.
 Explore our complete selection of essential oils in our shop!

 Keep in mind that you are working with undiluted essential oils and you do not want to get any on your hands!

 Most essential oils come equipped with a reducer cap, but if there isn't one, keep some droppers or pipettes handy.
 Find glass droppers in our shop.